joanneqiu07/NBA-Salary-Prediction/README.md

 Download the cleaner.py(https://github.com/joanneqiu07/nba-salary-prediction/blob/17edc0795688a11540bf06f4086837f2cbc81d47/cleaner.py)

 # Detailed description

+There are ten steps in our project.
+The demo file has included detailed comment for users to follow the progress.

 1. Features Engineering

 Import two datasets and clean the data with the Cleaner class.
 Steps include cleaning the salary column, merging two datasets together, and changing columns' names.